Collecting data collaboratively - for the good of our biodiversity

 4) Invasive weeds:

-34 reported pest plants were controlled in some way (great work!)
+166 pest plants sites were controlled in some way

 Why do we need to Recognise & Report Pest Plants?

-Once reported, Council, volunteers, residents and property owners can remove pest plants, stopping them from spreading across your property, neighbourhood and local reserves - be a good neighbour
+- Once reported, different people and groups such as volunteers, residents and property owners can find and remove pest plants, stopping them from spreading across your property, neighbourhood and local reserves - part of being a good neighbour.

-After removal, we can replant with natives that offer many benefits in terms of beautification and provide food and habitat for birds, insects, geckos and skinks.
+- After removal, replanting with natives offers many benefits in terms of beautification and provides food and habitat for native birds, insects, geckos and skinks.

 5) Monitoring the urban forest canopy through photopoints